brianwisti/rgb-brain-hugo/site/content/post/2017/11/drawing-grids-with-python-and-pillow.md

 - python
 - programming
 title: Drawing Grids With Python and Pillow
+created: 2024-01-15T15:26:47-08:00
+updated: 2024-02-01T20:06:14-08:00
 ---

 ![attachments/img/2017/cover-2017-11-24.png](../../../attachments/img/2017/cover-2017-11-24.png)

-Hey I used [card/Python](../../../card/Python.md) and [Pillow](https://python-pillow.org/) to make grids for my drawing.
+Hey I used [Python](../../../card/Python.md) and [Pillow](https://python-pillow.org/) to make grids for my drawing.
 Read on to watch my brain while I figured it out.
 Apologies for the minimal editing and the ridiculous number of images.

-I enjoy *inbox/Drawing*.
+I enjoy *Drawing*.
 Many of my sketches have repeated elements, like Zentangle or Celtic inspired patterns.
 Okay, I don’t have many examples on the site.
 Sure there’s plenty of repetition based on symmetry tools in the drawing apps I use, and a little bit taking advantage of perspective grids.
 Not much in the way of simple grid-based repetition though.

 Templates exist, but I want custom templates to fit the size of my workspace.
 I started exploring the Pillow library recently, so let’s use that to make custom grids for my drawings.